Misc

 [0] - Forensic Sanity Check

-We were first given a linux server image webserver_image.img
+We were first given a linux server image webserver_image.img that was compromised by a threat actor.

 The first flag is located inside the gdrive link that provides the server image. https://drive.google.com/drive/folders/1WVtgX9iRCgv20AhcITdq_s3F9kF64MKw